dfinity/interface-spec/spec/index.md

 ### Effective canister id {#http-effective-canister-id}

 The `<effective_canister_id>` in the URL paths of requests is the *effective* destination of the request.
+It must be contained in the canister ranges of a subnet, otherwise the corresponding HTTP request is rejected.

 -   If the request is an update call to the Management Canister (`aaaaa-aa`), then: